Ash-Olorenshaw/CartLang/docs/integers.md

 ## Ints

-Integers in CartLang are like every other language.
+Integers in ShepLang are like every other language.
 Declare them like this:

 ```Odin
 foo : int = 0;
 ```

-A _very_ important thing of note, however, is how mathematics is done with CartLang.
-CartLang is a very basic interpreter, it does not recognise things ahead in a mathematical statement.
+A _very_ important thing of note, however, is how mathematics is done with ShepLang.
+ShepLang is a very basic interpreter, it does not recognise things ahead in a mathematical statement.
 For instance:

 ```Odin
 1 + 3 * 4
 ```
-For CartLang, this expression will evaluate to `16` as it first calculates the addition before realising there is a multiplication operator.
+For ShepLang, this expression will evaluate to `16` as it first calculates the addition before realising there is a multiplication operator.
 This can be circumvented, however, through a simple use of brackets:
 ```Odin
 1 + (3 * 4)